eclipse-archived/ceylon-lang.org/blog/2014-07-14-wildcards.md

 ## Try it out

-Use-site variance is already implemented and already works in Ceylon 1.1, which you can get from github, if you're super-motivated.
+Use-site variance is already implemented and already works in Ceylon 1.1, which you can get from GitHub, if you're super-motivated.

+Even though the main motivation for this feature was great Java interop, there will be other, hopefully rare, occasions where wildcards will be useful.
+That doesn't, however, indicate any significant shift in our approach.
+We will continue using declaration-site variance in the Ceylon SDK except in extreme cases.